 Chilorio is a dish with origins in the state of Sinaloa and enjoyed all over northern Mexico.
 It is usually made with pork–but sometimes beef or chicken are used–and the sauce is created from dried chiles.

 This dish is made by cooking the meat in water and fat, then frying it with the chiles and spices.
-Because of the ingredients used (especially when vinegar is included), it can be stored in the refrigerator for a couple of weeks with no problem—and much longer in the freezer.
+Because of the ingredients used (especially when vinegar is included), it can be stored in the refrigerator for a couple of weeks with no problem and much longer in the freezer.
 The use of vinegar also helps to tone down the chiles’ spiciness while leaving their flavor intact.

 Nowadays chilorio is relatively easy to find in large supermarkets or specialty stores in canned or jarred form, but it is so easy to make that it makes sense to prepare your own—that way you will know exactly what ingredients are in your chilorio and you can tweak the spices to your taste.

 Chilorio makes a great filling for tacos, tortas, burritos, and tamales or you can serve it as a main dish, accompanied by some refried beans and/or rice.

 Note: This recipe calls for pork lard.
 You can use vegetable oil instead, but some flavor will be lost without the lard.

 - 2 pounds / 900 grams boneless pork

 - 4-5 cups water or chicken, meat, or vegetable broth

-- 3-4 dried ancho chiles (or similar chiles)*
+- 3-4 dried ancho chiles (or similar chiles, see Note at bottom)